Skip to content

 • Sutures removed at 7 days.

-• Histology results and a management plan typically take 2–3 weeks.
+• Histology results and a management plan typically take 2 to 3 weeks.

 Risks and alternatives